Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: introduction

-\textbf{Statements of the main results.} Let $X$ be a surface as in Theorem ~\ref{gpmain}, and let $\varphi$ be the canonical morphism of $X$.
-First we present a description of our results about the algebraic formally semiuniversal deformation space of $\varphi$ (which exists by Remark ~\ref{can}) in the following table (see Theorem ~\ref{A}).
+Let $X$ be a surface as in Theorem ~\ref{gpmain}, and let $\varphi$ be the canonical morphism of $X$.
+First we present a description of our results about the algebraic formally semiuniversal deformation space of $\varphi$ (which exists by Remark ~\ref{can}) in the following table (see Theorem ~\ref{A}). \begin{small}

-$*$ In Table~\ref{table1}, if $X$ is of type $(1)_m$, $(1')_m$ or $(2)_m$, then we ask $X$ to be smooth or to have $A_1$ singularities (these surfaces are general).